Encouraging a physically active lifestyle

 It is important for the whole family to be physically active, both for the family’s and pre-school child’s health.
-Parents and carers can encourage activity by interacting with young children in a physically active way as much as possible, and by giving children praise and encouragement.
-Even if a family member is unable to be physically active themselves, it is important that they are positive about physical activity and actively encourage the child to participate.
+Parents and carers can encourage activity by interacting with young children in a physically active way whenever possible, and by giving children praise and encouragement.
+Even if a family member is unable to be physically active themselves, it is important they are positive about physical activity and actively encourage the child to participate.
 Adults are important role models and their involvement in physical activity and active play will encourage their pre-school child to be more active, and enjoy being active.
 This will stimulate further participation in physical activity.
-It is important to be aware that some young children can be shy and reluctant to join in with others.
-It is important at these children are guided and shown how to enjoy active play (e.g. how to use different equipment and play spaces).
+Some young children can be shy and reluctant to join in with others.
+It is important these children are guided and shown how to enjoy active play (e.g. how to use different equipment and play spaces).

 Increasing children’s confidence to be physically active

 Parents of children of all ages can be anxious about risk.
 However, even if parents are anxious about risk, it is important to encourage them to communicate with their child about physical activity in a positive way so that their own fears do not impact on the child’s activity levels.
 This will help to increase their child’s confidence.
 Parents can do this by supporting the child’s autonomy, competence and relatedness (to recap on these concepts refer to the communication module).
 See below for tips on how a parent can communicate positively about physical activity: